 Although we pass through each of the stages many times, the insight stage always stands out.
 Perhaps you have heard it described as a "peak" or "mountaintop" experience.
-The Bible records many such experiences.
+Many such experiences are recorded in the Bible.
 I do not think our experiences are so different from Peter's mountaintop experience at the transfiguration.
-Matthew's account shows Peter's wanting to preserve what happened.
-However, while Peter is still talking, he is interrupted by God in the bright cloud that envelops them (Matthew 17:1-8).
+Matthew's account shows Peter talking about wanting to preserve what happened.
+While Peter is still talking, he is interrupted by God in the bright cloud that envelops them (Matt.
+17:1-8).

 How often we are like that!
 We get so busy trying to package and preserve our religious past that God has to interrupt us and make things cloudy.
 Only upon reflection can we see the brightness of the insight and what God has revealed to us.
 So far we have seen how the stages not only lead one into the other but also provide the opportunity to stay where we are, or even move back to where we believe we will be more secure.
 It is tempting to think of the insight stage as a satisfactory end point when, in fact, the growth we can experience in our relationship with God is endless.
 Certainly the insight is to be enjoyed, and we don't always have to be "getting somewhere else."
 But where we are is not where we will always be.
 More surprises await us.